open-atmos/PySDM/paper/paper.md

 This challenge was solved by devising super-particle-number-conserving Monte-Carlo schemes such as the SDM for collisions (@Shima_et_al_2009).
-Enhancements included in v2 of `PySDM` address additional tracer-conserving representations of the droplet breakup process as described in (@deJong_et_al_2022), and the immersion freezing process.
+Enhancements included in v2 of `PySDM` address additional tracer-conserving representations of the droplet breakup process (as detailed in a forthcoming publication from @DeJong_et_al_2022) and the immersion freezing process.
-In addition, we include enhanced support for adaptive time-stepping.
+In addition, we include enhanced support for adaptive time-stepping, as well as a new framework to initialize aerosol modes with different chemical or hygroscopic properties.
 We continue to expand and maintain a set of examples demonstrating project features through reproduction of results from literature.